 Xu Bing is an internationally celebrated Chinese artist.
 He works in a couple of disciplines and materials but the most common is ink painting, printmaking, and calligraphy1.
 Xu has worked with pigs and silkworms2.
 Though, one of his well-known installations is a gigantic flying dragon titled Phoenix.

-How was ‘Phoenix’ created?
+How was Phoenix created?

-The materials were all gathered by the migrant laborers themselves who were by the time working on a construction site.
+The materials were all gathered by the migrant laborers themselves, who worked on a construction site.
 It is easy to notice the elements of the creatures’ form as you walk around the exhibition space.
-You will see jackhammers and shovels connected to hard hats, hoses, beams and several other casts off materials.
+You will see jackhammers and shovels connected to hard hats, hoses, beams, and other cast-off materials.

 How Xu came up with the idea

-In an interview, Xu gave a clear picture of how the whole idea of Phoenix came to pass.
+In an interview, Xu gave a clear picture of how Phoenix’s whole idea came to pass.
 He said that in 2008 he was commissioned to create a permanent sculpture.
 This sculpture would be a formal atrium of the World Finance Centre in Beijing as designed by Cesar Pelli.

 Video: Xu Bing’s artist talk at MASS MoCA

-After spending numerous years away from his motherland after being born and raised there, upon coming back, Xu Bing found a space undergoing rapid change with most of it driven by toiling migrant workers.
-Bearing witness to the complex interconnection between labor, the history of China, economic development and something beyond, he created Phoenix.
+After spending numerous years away from his motherland after being born and raised there, upon returning, Xu Bing found a space undergoing rapid change, with most of it driven by toiling migrant workers.
+Bearing witness to the complex interconnection between labor, China’s history, economic development, and something beyond, he created Phoenix.